 Consumer-focused companies like airlines and mobile providers need to manage a massive amount of customer interactions while maintaining a personal touch, so their objectives might center around improving customer satisfaction and keeping call center costs under control.
 They might also concentrate on using customer feedback to develop new product ideas or process improvements.

 Business-oriented companies, like tech vendors, are often more interested in using customer communities to streamline the sales process and enable prospects to quickly find solutions relevant to their needs.
-Post-sales, communities often provide priceless real-world tips and tricks for implementation issues that fall outside the scope of product technical support.
+Post-sales, customer communities often provide priceless real-world tips and tricks for implementation issues that fall outside the scope of product technical support.

 Once you’ve defined your business goals, it’s important to link them to relevant metrics.
-How will you know the community is having the desired impact?
+How will you know the customer community is having the desired impact?
 How will you know your business goals are being met?

 Essential metrics include monthly pageviews and unique visitors, but it’s also essential to track engagement – how many people are asking and answering questions, creating blog posts, or otherwise contributing user-generated content (UGC).
 You may also want to measure satisfaction via exit surveys or through broader metrics such as Net Promoter Score (NPS).